Boblo Island Amusement Park: Reuse of the property

 In 1994, John Oram, an Iraqi immigrant to the United States who owned car stereo businesses, purchased the Boblo Island site.
 He vaguely proposed a casino, hotel, and other development.
 Oram then leased and shut down the White Sands boater's hangout adjacent to the park site, citing trespassers but infuriating boaters; as a result, the lease was dropped within weeks.

 In late 1995, the site began to be marketed for residential development.
 Townhouses and condominiums were proposed in 1997.
 The island was off limits to non-residents until 2002.

 American investors were scared away after the September 11 attacks, which hurt the financial outlook for the development.
 Not a single lot was sold between 9/11 and May 2004. $19 million in debt, John's brother Randy forced Boblo Island into court-appointed receivership in 2004.
 KPMG found there was no money left to continue supplying basic services.
 Dominic Amicone became the new owner in 2005.
 However, a local housing slump meant little was developed.

 The tower for the Space Needle ride was demolished in 2021, with Amicone citing "health and safety concerns".
+Today, the island has been transformed into a residential community, occupied by luxury homes, condos and a marina.
+Some remnants of its past as an amusement park still exist, such as the ruins of some of the rides and buildings.